COMPANION TO CANTO XLV

 Whether or not Pound associates all this historical context with Praedis, he was certainly well aware that the rich and extravagant court of Ludovico was at the very center of the intrigues and power plays which would plunge Italy into a particularly gruesome half century of war and rapine, resulting in her subjection to other European powers for the next three centuries” (Twitchell 14-5).

 Pound may have seen in Vienna’s Kunsthistorisches Museum the only signed picture by Predis, a portrait of Maximilian I, in which the triangular signature (Ambrosius de pdis mlanen [Maximilianen] pinxit 1502) can be paired with Adaminus’ column signature in the next line.
-The allusion to Predis may further suggest that the political criticism evident in Maximilian’s portrait [his nose looks like the beak of a hawk and his eyes are yellow] was possible in the conditions of court patronage.
-His signature is not only an assertion of pride and ownership, but also a token of political awareness and responsibility.
+The allusion to Predis may further suggest that political criticism was possible in the conditions of court patronage.
+See Predis’s choice to present Maximilian as a bird of prey: his nose looks like the beak of a hawk and his eyes are yellow, whereas the body of a dead sheep is hanging from his collar.
+Predis’s signature is thus not only an assertion of pride and ownership like that of Adaminus in the next line, but also a token of political awareness and responsibility.

 Adamo me fecit – L. “Adam made me.”
 The architect’s signature on a column in the cathedral of San Zeno Maggiore in Verona, built 967-1398.
 Pound saw the inscription when he visited the church with Edgar Williams, (William Carlos Williams’s brother), in 1911.
 The signed column was observed, deciphered and transcribed by John Ruskin in The Stones of Venice (I: 318) so it must have been known at least to Edgar, who was an architect (Witemeyer 1975).
 Pound’s reference to Adam’s signature thus underscores the strongly Ruskinian bent of the poem’s economic view.